Limitations of Noisy Quantum Devices in Computational and Entangling Power: Methods

+Then, we can repeat the $\PTM$ $M$ a constant number of times and then take a majority vote on the output results to obtain the final decision.
+By doing so, we can ensure that the probability of the output being equal to $L(x)$ is at least $\frac{2}{3}$.
+Therefore, $L$ can be decided by a $\PTM$ without noisy quantum devices in $O(T(n))$ time. \end{proof}

+This leads to the absence of quantum advantages of many existing algorithms, including the examples mentioned in the main text, such as Shor's, Grover's, and HHL algorithms.
+For Shor's and HHL algorithms, the algorithm's output is not one bit as assumed in our decision problem formalism.
+In the next section, we will show that they can still be reduced to a decision problem, therefore, within the scope of Theorem~\ref{thm:complimit}.

+Furthermore, we extend our results to quantum sampling, which has been demonstrated in experiments \cite{arute_quantum_2019, wu_strong_2021}.
+In sampling problems, the quest is to obtain $nq$ measurement output bits, i.e., samples, from noisy quantum devices.
+Here, we consider a distinguisher that tries to tell whether samples are from noisy quantum devices or a uniform distribution.
+Such a task is a decision problem; therefore, according to Definition~\ref{def:ptm}, we require the distinguisher to succeed with probability at least $\frac{2}{3}$.
+We show that such a distinguisher will fail if circuit depths exceed the same depth upper limits in Theorem~\ref{thm:2_formal}.

+\begin{theorem} Consider $nq$ samples generated from noisy quantum devices.
+If circuit depth $t \geq \frac{1}{|\log(\mu)|} (\log(nq) + 5)$, then the obtained samples are statistically indistinguishable from those from a uniform distribution.
+Namely, any distinguisher cannot tell the difference with probability at least $\frac{2}{3}$. \end{theorem}

+\begin{proof} Consider the distinguisher, mentioned in the theorem, as a hybrid algorithm $\cA$ with no input $x$ and only queries to noisy quantum devices.
+We require $\cA(\emptyset, Y)$ to tell whether it actually queries noisy quantum devices or just random coins from a uniform distribution.
+Specifically, when given quantum devices, it should return a ``true'' with probability at least $\frac{2}{3}$; when given random coins, it should always return a ``false.''

+Suppose it can indeed solve this decision problem.
+Now, we replace noisy quantum devices with random coins, equivalent to $M(\emptyset, Z)$.
+From Eq.~\eqref{eq:replace_prob}, with probability at least $\frac{13}{24}$, the distinguisher will return the same answer in the two cases, $\cA(\emptyset, Y)$ and $M(\emptyset, Z)$.
+Note that when given random coins, it should return a ``false.''
+Therefore, when given noisy quantum devices, it will answer ``false'' with probability at least $\frac{13}{24}$, which is a wrong answer.
+Therefore, it cannot succeed with at least $\frac{2}{3}$ probability, i.e., failing the decision problem. \end{proof}

-In this part, we present some problems that are \textit{equivalent} to a decision problem, thus clarifying our consideration of focusing on the computational ability of decision problems.
-Here, \textit{equivalent} means that solving one problem in polynomial time implies being able to solve the other problem in polynomial time.
+In what follows, we present the equivalence between some typical sorts of problems and a decision problem.
+Here, equivalence means that solving one problem in polynomial time implies being able to solve the other problem in polynomial time.

 \begin{proposition}[Factorizing] The following two problems are equivalent: \begin{enumerate} \item {Given $n$, output the smallest non-trivial factor of $n$.} \item {Given $(n,k)$, determine if there exist a non-trivial factor of $n$ that is less than $k$.} \end{enumerate} \end{proposition}